 This is good news for the test-taker.
-It means that studying for, and passing, the GED test doesn’t need to involve memorizing four years’ worth of high school textbooks, or even memorizing a GED guide.
+It means that studying for, and passing, the GED test doesn't need to involve memorizing four years' worth of high school textbooks, or even memorizing a GED test guide.
 Instead, GED test-takers can focus their learning on essential skills.
-It’s also good news for employers.
-The ACE states that many employers find that they "get a more educated, more committed workforce" by hiring GED diploma graduates.
+It's also good news for employers.
+The ACE states that many employers find that they "get a more educated, more committed workforce" by hiring GED certificate graduates.

 GED test prep is the most important component in passing the GED test.
 Finding the right study program is the key.
 A wide variety of GED test study programs are available, including a GED test guide or GED test prep book, a low-cost or free GED test class at an adult learning center, a workplace program, and/or a local college GED test program.
 The best preparation for students who didn't pass high school is often online classes for GED test preparation.
 The best online GED test programs are easily customized to the student's needs, address different learning styles in an accessible way, and allow students to learn at their own pace, reviewing as much and as often as needed.
 Be wary of any program that claims to award a GED certificate or high school diploma through a GED test online, though.
 An "online GED certificate" doesn't exist, and even online high school diplomas are usually worthless.